cbeck88/conf-rs/README.md

 * `clap-derive` is meant to be an alternative to the clap builder API, and exposes essentially all of the features of the builder.
 * `clap` itself is primarily a CLI argument parser [per maintainers](https://github.com/clap-rs/clap/discussions/5432), and many simple features around `env` support, like, arguments that can only be read from `env`, are considered out of scope.

-`conf` places emphasis on features differently -- `env` is actually the most important thing for a 12-factor web app.
-It's also very important to `conf` that error reporting is done in the best possible way for a 12-factor web app, where deployment might take a relatively long time.
+`conf` places emphasis on features differently.

+* `env` is actually the most important thing for a 12-factor web app.
+* `conf` has a different architecture, such that its easier to pass information at runtime between a `struct` and the `struct` that it is flattened into, in both directions.
+This enables many of the new features that it brings to the table.
+Many of the details are undocumented and not part of the public API, so that they can be extended and improved without a breaking change.
+* `conf` has very specific goals around error reporting.
+We want to return as many config errors as possible at once, because deployment might take a relatively long time.

 In order to meet its goals, `conf` does not use `clap` to handle `env` at all. `clap` is only used to parse CLI arguments as strings, and to render help text, which are the two things that it is best at.